jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-5/chapter-9.md

 All these privileges must be particular to the nobility and incommunicable to the people, unless we intend to act contrary to the principle of government, and to diminish the power of the nobles together with that of the people.

 Substitutions are a restraint to commerce; the power of redemption produces an infinite number of processes; every estate in land, that is sold throughout the kingdom, is, in some measure, without an owner for the space of a year.
 Privileges annexed to fiefs give a power very burthensome to those governments which tolerate them.

-These are the inconveniences Edition=  current; Page=  [70] of nobility; inconveniences, however, that vanish when confronted with its general utility.
+These are the inconveniences of nobility; inconveniences, however, that vanish when confronted with its general utility.
 But, when these privileges are communicated to the people, every principle of government is wantonly violated.

 In monarchies, a person may leave the bulk of his estate to one of his children; a permission improper in any other government.

-The laws ought to favour all kind of commerce∥ consistent with the constitution, to the end that the subjects may, without ruining themselves, be able to satisfy the continual cravings of the prince and his court.
+The laws should favour all kind of commerce consistent with the constitution, to the end that the subjects may, without ruining themselves, be able to satisfy the continual cravings of the prince and his court.

 They should establish some regulation, that the manner of collecting the taxes may not be more burthensome than the taxes themselves.